 With a minimum donation of $200, organisations and individuals will be able to sponsor a coral.
 These coral nubbins will be transplanted to Reef Enhancement Units.

 For cheque donations, mail the cheque, payable to Garden City Fund, with your full name/company name, NRIC/FIN/UEN and purpose of donation written at the back of the cheque, to:

 1 Cluny Road

-Below is the schedule for the free intertidal guided walk at Sisters’ Islands Marine Park (for Plant-a-Coral donors only)*
+Below is the schedule for the free guided walk on St John's Islands (for Plant-a-Coral donors only)*

 * Space is limited and allocation will be on a first-come, first-served basis and upon receipt of the full donation amount.